 The choice of potting soil is essential.
 Citrus trees need very well-draining soil.
 You will need to water often to keep the roots moist however they can not stay in wet soil.

 Citrus trees hate mud, and these trees tend to have root rot issues if the soil is too wet.

 The Best fertilizer for citrus trees in containers?

 I can tell you from experience that fertilizer is important.
 My lemon tree bloomed in the first few months that I got it.
 I was super excited, then nothing!
 NO fruit.

 I discovered that I need to fertilize.

-Citrus trees are high feeders.
-They require a wide array of micronutrients.
-The best way to make sure that your tree gives you lots of fruit is to give it the nutrients it needs.
+Citrus trees are high feeders, and they require a wide array of micronutrients.
+The best way to ensure that your tree gives you lots of fruit is to give it the nutrients it needs.

-There are many different citrus-specific fertilizers on the market.
-I use Jobes Organics.
-Choice your favorite and fertilize often as instructed.
+There are many different citrus-specific fertilizers on the market, and I use Jobes Organics.
+Choose your favorite and often fertilize as instructed.

 Your container citrus trees will produce citrus year-round for many years indoors.
 So how to grow a citrus tree in a container is very simple.
 Choose the right type of trees and make sure fertilizer and have a sunny spot.

 I love to hear from you.
 Please let me know your favorite citrus container trees and what works well for you.